 Fundamental VAT framework in China

-However, on December 25, 2024, the 13th meeting of the Standing Committee of the 14th National People's Congress officially passed the People's Republic of China Value-Added Tax Law, marking an important milestone in elevating China's VAT system from administrative regulations to national legislation
+On December 25, 2024, the 13th meeting of the Standing Committee of the 14th National People's Congress officially passed the People's Republic of China Value-Added Tax Law (the "New VAT Law"), which came into effect on January 1, 2026.
+This marks an important milestone in elevating China's VAT system from administrative regulations to national legislation.
+The New VAT Law enhances legal certainty, improves tax governance, and reinforces the principle of statutory taxation, creating a more stable and transparent tax environment — particularly beneficial for foreign enterprises operating in China.

 VAT taxpayers' categories and rates